Board of Supervisors

 43.

-approving the amendments to Rule 239, Natural Gas-Fired Water
+the amendments to Rule 239, Natural Gas-Fired Water Heaters Less than

-for transmittal to the U.S. Environmental Protection Agency as a
+transmittal to the U.S. Environmental Protection Agency as a revision to

 FUNDING: N/A